.

 • Have a dedicated leader who will be deeply engaged throughout the process.

-Taking the Ashkenas Principles and Applying Them to the Medical Lab Industry
+Applying the Ashkenas Principles to the Medical Lab Industry

 We’ve Been There Before

-Technology was a huge enabler, but as we grew we realized that these piecemealed solutions resulted in multiple lab vendors.
-As a business, we went from being innovative to being in constant maintenance mode.
+Pathology software technology was a huge enabler, but as we grew, we realized these piecemeal solutions resulted in multiple lab vendors.
+As a business, we went from being innovative and cutting-edge to being in constant maintenance mode.

-The lessons learned helped launch our LIS company with a shared vision of the advantages inherent in integrated and unified pathology lab software (click here to learn how the LIS company was founded).
+The lessons learned at Healthline helped us launch our LIS company with a shared vision of the advantages inherent in an integrated and unified pathology lab management system

 Medical Lab Industry